Whole Home Remodeling in Cary, NC

 How long does a whole home remodel take?

-We build the schedule around how you’re living through the project.
 Some clients move out for the duration, others stay and want us to phase the work so the kitchen or a bathroom stays usable as long as possible.
 We plan the sequence around what works for your family.

 Before & After